swcarpentry/managing-research-software-projects/all.md

 - "People who are not lawyers should not try to write licenses from scratch."
 ---

-When a repository with source code, a manuscript or other creative works becomes public, it should include a file `LICENSE` or `LICENSE.txt` in the base directory of the repository that clearly states under which license the content is being made available.
-This is because creative works are automatically eligible for intellectual property (and thus copyright) protection.
-Reusing creative works without a license is dangerous, because the copyright holders could sue you for copyright infringement.

-A license solves this problem by granting rights to others (the licensees) that they would otherwise not have.
-What rights are being granted under which conditions differs, often only slightly, from one license to another.
-In practice, a few licenses are by far the most popular, and [choosealicense.com][choose-license] will help you find a common license that suits your needs.
-Important considerations include:

-*   whether you want to address patent rights,
-*   whether you require people distributing derivative works to also distribute their source code,
+*   Creative works are automatically eligible for intellectual property (and thus copyright) protection
+*   Reusing creative works without a license is dangerous
+    *   Because copyright holders could sue you for copyright infringement
+*   Every repository (version control or otherwise) should therefore include an explicit license
+    *   Usually `LICENSE` or `LICENSE.txt` in root directory
-*   whether the content you are licensing is source code, and
+*   Clearly states under which license(s) the content is being made available
-*   whether you want to license the code at all.

-Choosing a licence that is in common use makes life easier for contributors and users, because they are more likely to already be familiar with the license and don't have to wade through a bunch of jargon to decide if they're ok with it.
-The [Open Source Inititative][osi-license-list] and [Free Software Foundation][fsf-license-list] both maintain lists of licenses which are good choices.

-[This paper][morin-software-licensing] and [this blog post][vanderplas-licensing] provide excellent overviews of licensing and licensing options from the perspective of scientists who also write code.
+    *   Plural because code, data, and text may be covered by different licenses
+*   Important to decide early

-At the end of the day what matters is that there is a clear statement as to what the license is.
-Also, the license is best chosen from the get-go, even if for a repository that is not public.
-Pushing off the decision only makes it more complicated later, because each time a new collaborator starts contributing, they, too, hold copyright and will thus need to be asked for approval once a license is chosen.
+    *   Otherwise, each time a new collaborator starts contributing, they will hold copyright on their work and will thus need to be asked for approval when a license is chosen
+*   A few licenses are by far the most popular
+    *   Choosing a common license makes project more intelligible
+    *   **Don't write your own** (even if you are a lawyer)
+*   Common licenses
+    *   [Open Source Inititative][osi-license-list] license list
+    *   [Free Software Foundation][fsf-license-list] license list
+    *   [choosealicense.com][choose-license] will help you find a license that suits your needs
+*   For code:
+    *   **MIT/BSD**: do whatever you want as long as you cite the original source, and we accept no responsibility if things go wrong
+    *   GPL: as above, but changes must be distributed
+*   For data and text:
+    *   **CC-0**: public domain (for data)
+    *   **CC-BY**: do whatever you want as long as you cite the original source (for papers)
+    *   Other restrictions all inhibit legitimate use cases
+        *   -ND: no derivative works
+        *   -NC: no commercial use (without explicit permission)
+        *   -SA: share-alike
+*   Considerations:
+    *   Do you want to license the code at all?
+    *   Is the content you are licensing source code?
+    *   Do you require people distributing derivative works to also distribute their code?
+    *   Do you want to address patent rights?
+*   See [this paper][morin-software-licensing]
+    and [this blog post][vanderplas-licensing]
+    for overviews from a scientist's point of view

 > ## Can I Use an Open License?
 >